 SpaceX has been a partner to NASA for years, ferrying supplies to the ISS.
 Using its Falcon 9 rockets and Dragon cargo capsules, SpaceX has been instrumental in changing the landscape of space exploration.

-NASA sees the value in outsourcing the astronomical cost of fleet building and maintenance to external businesses, allowing them to focus on the science.
+NASA sees the value in outsourcing the astronomical cost of fleet building and maintenance to external businesses, allowing them to focus on science.

 This dramatically reduces the cost of sending supplies or crew into space.